Cotalker/documentation/docs/documentation/client/notes_markdown.md

 _Alternative Syntax:_
 - `===` The text above the line adopts Heading level 1
-- `---` The text above the line adpots Heading level 2
+- `---` The text above the line adopts Heading level 2

 ---